carlesperez94/lib_prep/docs/_source/documentation.rst

 ++++++++++++++++++++
 Take in mind that these parameters are positionals, so the order matters:

-- **library_path**: Path to the folder that contains the library of fragments or ligands in PDF file.
-This ideally would be the output folder of Convert2PDB, but if you have another library of PDB files already prepared it can be used anyway.
-REMINDER: the program will check if all files inside the folder are PDBs, otherwise an exception will rise!

 - **pdb_complex**: Path to a ligand-protein complex.
 The ligand should be the core or scaffold to grow fragments onto it with FragPELE.